 Has a power outage caused your hard drive to fail?

 Whether you’ve lost important documents or irreplaceable family photos, Gillware is here to make recovery easy and painless.

-If you can’t retrieve any files from your PC after a power outage or power surge, it’s easy to panic.
+If, after a power outage, your drive is not detected, or you can’t retrieve any files from your PC after a power surge, it’s easy to panic.
 As far as you know, everything you had on your computer is gone now!
 But our expert computer scientists and engineers, who’ve more or less written the book on data recovery (or at least contributed to quite a few chapters), can help you get that data back.